Auri-Fex/Halcova/norbela/world/overview.md

 ## Arcane Oil Economics and Society

 The arcane oil economy is shaped by complex, interlocking market forces.
 Prices fluctuate based on supply, demand, purity, magical resonance, and perceived risk.
-Scarcity is driven by physical limits (creature populations, Aetherite substrate health) and social factors.
+Scarcity is driven by physical limits (creature populations, finyak substrate health) and social factors.
 Black market fuels are cheaper but riskier, and the threat of magical contamination or device failure is ever-present.
 Economic models must account for both rational actors and magical uncertainty.
 Social stratification is reinforced by access to high-grade oil, with the elite able to hedge against scarcity through magical contracts, futures markets, and enchanted vaults.

+*For advanced economic models, regulatory systems, and black market dynamics, see Appendix A.*

 All legal magical oil is tracked from extraction to end use via arcane seals, serial numbers, or magical resonance signatures.
 Regulatory bodies conduct regular audits, using magical inspectors and enchanted ledgers to monitor compliance.
-Enforcement is uneven: powerful Arcane Barons and corporations often evade scrutiny or manipulate the system, while underclass communities and small operators face harsher penalties.
+Enforcement is uneven: powerful Shyakorin (Arcane Barons) and corporations often evade scrutiny or manipulate the system, while underclass communities and small operators face harsher penalties.
 Smugglers and black marketeers develop countermeasures—illusionary seals, resonance scramblers, and bribed officials—to evade detection.

 Alternative fuels (fauxil, slagcells, bonewire) are less efficient due to missing or unstable magical molecules.
 Some communities innovate out of necessity, developing unique tech cultures and hybrid devices.
 The elite may suppress or monopolize knowledge of efficient alternatives, using magical patents or secrecy.
 The black market is a hotbed of innovation, but also of instability and risk.